-With the advent of autumn and winter nearing, it’s time for the annual flu shot again, but how does the flu affect patients with heart disease?
+As autumn and winter approaches, it’s time for your annual flu shot.
+But how does the flu affect patients with heart disease?

-Yes, the focus right now is to get the COVID 19 vaccine, but the "regular" flu isn't something to be sneezed at!
-Seasonal flu kills more people each year, hospitalises more people and more in monetary terms and lost productivity.
+Yes, the focus right now is to get the COVID 19 vaccine, but the “regular” flu isn’t something to be sneezed at!
+Seasonal flu can be dangerous for some, and people can become hospitalised and tragically people also die each year from the flu.
+It can affect workplace and families in monetary terms and with loss of productivity.

 Infections of any kind can affect the heart and circulatory system.
 Influenza (the flu) is no different.
 It can make breathing difficult, boost blood pressure, make the heart beat faster, and rev up inflammation.
 All these force the heart to work harder.
 A healthy heart usually weathers these changes without a problem; a damaged or weakened heart may not.
-Infection can also cause a vulnerable, cholesterol-filled plaque inside a coronary artery to break apart.
-The blood clot that forms to seal the break can block the artery, causing a heart attack or even sudden death.
+In some worst cases, severe infection in a compromised heart may cause a heart attack or even sudden death.

-Flu shots are approved for use in people with heart disease and other health conditions.
+Flu shots are approved for use in people with heart disease.
 Flu shots have a long, established safety record in people with heart disease.

-Plan ahead to maintain sufficient supplies of your regular medications for chronic medical conditions (e.g. at least a 2-week supply).
+- Plan ahead to maintain sufficient supplies of your regular medications for chronic medical conditions (e.g. at least a two week supply).

 - Do not stop taking your regular medications without first consulting your health care provider, especially if you become sick with flu or another respiratory infection.